leoyd/hanimex-revival/README.md

 ## 💡 Motivation

 The **Hanimex 415** was a no-frills film camera known for its simplicity.
 With this project, the physical body of the Hanimex is reused, while its internals are modernized using a Raspberry Pi and a camera sensor.
-This approach maintains the **tactile charm** of analog photography while embracing the **convenience of digital**.

 ---